Decentralized Safe Multi-agent Stochastic Optimal Control using Deep FBSDEs and ADMM: Simulation Results

 where $\vf_i,\,\vG_i,\text{ and, }\vSigma_i$ are given by, For our simulations we consider obstacle avoidance and collision avoidance safety constraints in four different types of tasks.
 These constraints are stated as functions of the positions of the agents and are therefore relative degree 2 (i.e., one needs to differentiate twice before the control shows up).
 However, the aforementioned SCBF in \eqref{eqn:safety_constraint} assumes that the relative degree of $h$ is 1.
 This is required to ensure that $\frac{\partial B}{\partial \vx}\T\vG$ is not zero.
 Therefore, the original position constraint, which we hereon refer to as $h_\text{pos}(\vx)$, must be modified to ensure that the modified function has relative degree 1.
 In \cite{pereira2020safe}, this modification takes the following form, The parameter $\mu$ controls how fast the system can safely move inside the safe set and thereby, the implication of adding the $-\mu\,v^2$ term introduces constraints on the velocity in addition to the original position constraint.
 Intuitively, when $h_\text{pos}=0$, for the system to stay safe (i.e., $h\geq0$), the only allowable safe velocity is $v=0$.
 The main drawbacks of \eqref{eqn:old_h} are that it does not take into account the heading of the agents and that it penalizes positive and negative velocities equally.
 To overcome these we propose the following two types of barrier functions, \begin{enumerate} \item \textbf{Type-A}: This is a pairwise safety constraint concerning two agents and is constructed as follows: for any two agents $i$ and $j$, each with a radius of $r$.
 The inner-product ($\IP$) terms depend on vectors $\bar{p}_{ij}$ and $\bar{p}_{ji}$ which denote relative position vectors from $i$ to $j$ and $j$ to $i$ respectively and on the vectors $\bar{\theta}_i=[\cos\theta_i;\,\sin\theta_i]$ and $\bar{\theta}_j=[\cos\theta_j;\,\sin\theta_j]$ which denote unit vectors along the headings of agents $i$ and $j$ respectively. \item \textbf{Type-B}: This type of safety constraint concerns an agent $i$ and an obstacle $o$.
 It is constructed as follows, where, $(x_o,y_o)$ is the position of the obstacle's center and $r_o$ is the obstacle's radius.
 The vectors $\bar{p}_{io}$ and $\theta_i$ are defined similar to the type-A constraint above. \end{enumerate}

 Similar to work in \cite{pereira2020safe} our simulations are also conducted in a safe reinforcement learning setting where it is required to be safe not only during inference but also during the entire training process.
-The reader is encouraged to refer to the video on Youtube\footnote{\url{https://youtu.be/qjPLUlaxJos}} to support this claim.
+The reader is encouraged to refer to the video\footnote{\url{https://youtu.be/qjPLUlaxJos}} to support this claim.
 The video shows the gradual emergence of optimal behavior as iterations progress, for each of the tasks described below, while staying safe during the entire training process.
-Additionally, the video depicts the behavior of a single batch instance on the left and distributions over entire batches on the right wherein agents are depicted as particles.
-The video on the right also demonstrates successful performance on average as justified by our choice of the mean cost function \eqref{eqn:total_cost}.
+Additionally, it depicts the behavior of a single batch instance on the left frame and distributions over entire batches on the right frame wherein agents are depicted as particles.
+The frame on the right also demonstrates successful performance on average as justified by our choice of the mean (i.e., expected value) cost function \eqref{eqn:total_cost}.